 - LIB230: Business & Accountancy Research Sources and Strategies

 For more information, please see our LIB100/200 page.

 Subject specialist librarians offer instruction on the use and interpretation of library resources to class groups.
 These sessions can be just a 5-minute introduction to the library to several longer sessions focusing on a specific research project you’ve assigned.
 To request a session, please complete the Classroom Instruction Request form.

 We will work with faculty to tailor a session to the specific needs of a course.
 We can explain research strategies and introduce reference sources that will be useful for an assigned project.

 Because we all have busy schedules, please make your request at least two weeks in advance of your deadline.
 You will be contacted by a librarian to schedule the class.
 Be prepared to share your syllabus!

 Librarians can “embed” in your courses to provide research support throughout the semester.
 Embedded librarians can be members of your Sakai course to help answer discussion board questions and be available to students, or they can attend class to bring relevant resources to each session or provide research support as needs come up.
 Embedding takes a lot of time and involves a lot of collaboration with faculty.
 If you have interest in this, please contact your liaison to explore the possibility.

-Orientation tours are offered Thursdays at 11 a.m. from the Reference Desk or by appointment.
+We are happy to offer orientation tours by appointment.
 Tour leaders point out the major service areas and collections of the library and briefly explain their functions.
 To schedule a tour, contact the Reference Services Coordinator, at 336-758-2648, or submit a tour request.